apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     In case of transient errors, this property can improve availability of Zookeeper server and help it to self recover.
     Default value 3.
-In container environment, especially in Kubernetes, this value should be increased to overcome issues related to DNS name resolving.
+In container environment, especially in Kubernetes, this value should be increased or set to 0(infinite retry) to overcome issues related to DNS name resolving.

 * *observer.reconnectDelayMs* :